CityOfDetroit/iet/src/posts/how-we-built-ddot-info.md

 - whether that trip has a scheduled or live prediction
 - a bus stop (a custom, squared-off take on nature_people)

-Finally, we deployed the site to Netlify, which is a great alternative to GitHub pages that lets us do [continuous integration] of our site!
+Finally, we deployed the site to [Netlify](https://www.netlify.com), which is a great alternative to GitHub pages that lets us do [continuous deployment](https://www.netlify.com/docs/continuous-deployment/) of our site!

 ## After thoughts